RavenousLegs

 Women plucking green peas from the fields in Bir, Himachal Pradesh

-The major crops are wheat, rice, barley and lentils.
-I had seen the wheat fields turn green to barren after the harvest during my stay in Bir.
+The main crops grown here are wheat, rice, barley, and lentils.
+During my stay in Bir, I noticed how the wheat fields would turn green to barren after the harvest.

 Wheat harvest season in Bir, Himachal Pradesh